kaisenlinux/manpages-dev/category/MKFS/mkfs.btrfs.md

            On multiple devices, the default was raid0 until version 5.7, while it is single since version 5.8.
 You can still select raid0 manually, but it was not suitable as default.

        -m|--metadata <profile>
            Specify the profile for the metadata block groups.
-Valid values are raid0, raid1, raid1c3, raid1c4, raid5, raid6, gaid10, single or dup (case does not matter).
+Valid values are raid0, raid1, raid1c3, raid1c4, raid5, raid6, raid10, single or dup (case does not matter).

-           Default on a single device filesystem is DUP, unless an SSD is detected, in which case it will default to single.
-The detection is based on the value of
-           /sys/block/DEV/queue/rotational, where DEV is the short name of the device.
+           Default on a single device filesystem is DUP and is recommended for metadata in general.
+The duplication might not be necessary in some use cases and it’s up to the user to changed that at mkfs time or later.
+This depends on hardware that could potentially deduplicate the blocks again but this cannot be detected at mkfs time.

+               NOTE
+               Up to version 5.14 there was a detection of a SSD device (more precisely if it’s a rotational device, determined by the contents of file /sys/block/DEV/queue/rotational) that used to select single.
+This has changed in version 5.15 to be always dup.

-           Note that the rotational status can be arbitrarily set by the underlying block device driver and may not reflect the true status (network block device, memory-backed SCSI devices etc).
-It’s recommended to options --data/--metadata to avoid confusion.
+               Note that the rotational status can be arbitrarily set by the underlying block device driver and may not reflect the true status (network block device, memory-backed SCSI devices, real block device behind some additonal device mapper layer, etc).
+It’s recommended to always set the options --data/--metadata to avoid confusion and unexpected results.

                See DUP PROFILES ON A SINGLE DEVICE for more details.
            On multiple devices the default is raid1.

        -M|--mixed